 🔪 How to Pickle Cucumbers and Tomatoes

-Step Four: Stack cucumbers and tomatoes tightly in a jar.
+- Step 4: Stack cucumbers and tomatoes tightly in a jar.
 Add salt and sugar.
 Boil water, fill the jar, cover loosely, and let sit for 1 hour.
 Drain the water.
 Remove ⅓ of it and add vinegar.
 Boil the marinade and pour it over the jar.
 Seal tightly, check for leaks, place the jar upside down to cool, and store in a dry place.

 👩🍳 Expert Tips